mrwadams/stride-gpt/readme.md

 ![STRIDE GPT Logo](logo.png)

-STRIDE GPT is an AI-powered threat modeling tool that leverages OpenAI's GPT models to generate threat models and attack trees for a given application based on the STRIDE methodology.
+STRIDE GPT is an AI-powered threat modelling tool that leverages OpenAI's GPT models to generate threat models and attack trees for a given application based on the STRIDE methodology.
 Users provide application details, such as the application type, authentication methods, and whether the application is internet-facing or processes sensitive data.
 The GPT model then generates its output based on the provided information.

 ## Table of Contents
 - [Star the Repo](#star-the-repo)